AshishKrTiwary/InternalDeveloperPortal/README.md

 Terraform modules allow you to create reusable infrastructure templates.
 These can define things like EC2 instances, S3 buckets, RDS databases, or Kubernetes clusters.
 Each module should expose input variables that developers can use to customize their environments.

 For example, a simple module to provision an EC2 instance: main.tf

+b.
+Automating Infrastructure Provisioning via a Portal You can build the self-service developer portal UI and integrate Terraform using a backend service.
+The backend service should handle Terraform executions based on user input from the portal.

+Terraform CLI Integration:

+The backend service (e.g., Node.js or Python) will take inputs from developers, such as the instance type or database size, and dynamically generate the required Terraform configuration.
+It will then run Terraform commands (terraform init, terraform apply) to provision the requested infrastructure.
+Store state in an AWS S3 bucket or use Terraform Cloud/Enterprise for remote state management.